-The Commission may conference a community member who is a welfare recipient living in an area prescribed by regulation as a welfare reform community if the person, or their partner, is in receipt of certain welfare payments.
-The full list of payments subject to income management under the initiative is available at the Australian Government Department of Social Services website – Income Management for Cape York Welfare Reform.
+The Commission may conference a community member who is a welfare recipient living in a welfare reform community if the person, or their partner, is in receipt of certain welfare payments.

-The Act, passed by the Queensland Parliament on 13 March 2008, sets out the statutory obligations of relevant Queensland Government departments to notify the Commission when a community member is not meeting pre-determined obligations.
-Agency notices are received for the communities of Aurukun, Coen, Doomadgee*, Hope Vale and Mossman Gorge in the following circumstances:
+The FRC Act, passed by the Queensland Parliament on 13 March 2008, sets out the statutory obligations of relevant Queensland departments to notify the Commission when a community member is not meeting pre-determined obligations.

-* Agency notices for the community of Doomadgee are presently received from DET and DCCSDS only.
+* Agency notices for the community of Doomadgee are presently received from the Department of Education and the Department of Child Safety, Seniors and Disability Services only.

-Once an agency notice is received, a determination is made as to whether the person/s notified is within the jurisdiction of the Commission in accordance with the FRC Act.
-Section 49 of the FRC Act provides that the Commission can deal with an agency notice relating to a community member.
-Section 7 of the FRC Act defines a community member as being a person who is a welfare recipient and who also lives in one of the five welfare reform communities, or has lived there for a period of at least three months.
+Once an agency notice is received, a determination is made as to whether the person notified is within the jurisdiction of the Commission in accordance with the FRC Act.
+The FRC Act defines a community member as being a person who is a welfare recipient and who also lives in one of the five welfare reform communities, or has lived there for a period of at least three months.
 On a determination that the matter meets the relevant criteria it is deemed to be within jurisdiction.
-The matter is then referred to the Local Commissioners for a decision as to whether the client should be ordered to attend a conference and if other associated persons should be invited to attend the conference.
+The matter is then referred to the Local Commissioners for a decision as to whether the client should attend a conference and if other associated persons should be invited to attend the conference.

-Following a determination to proceed to conference, and prior to actual conference, the client is served with a ‘Notice to Attend Conference’ at which time he/she is informed of the time, date and place of the conference, the purpose of the conference, what they can expect to occur and the ramifications if they fail to attend.
-In the event that a client fails to attend as per the notice, the Commission may re-schedule the conference and again a notice is served prior to the rescheduled conference.
+Following a determination to proceed to conference, the client is served with a ‘Notice to Attend Conference’ at which time they are informed of the time, date and place of the conference, the purpose of the conference, what they can expect to occur and the ramifications if they fail to attend.
+The client is advised that they may bring a support person to the conference, such as a family member, friend or Elder.
+They are also advised that the FRC may ask other people to attend, for example family members and representatives from Government agencies responsible for education, child safety, housing and criminal justice to talk about the details of the notice received.
+In the event that a client fails to attend as per the notice, the Commission may reschedule the conference, and again a notice is served prior to the rescheduled conference.